-FVTP Application Process 2.1.14.3
+2.1.14.3 FVTP Application Process

-All applications for participation in the FVTP are available through the office of the Provost and must be submitted during the Election Period by the Qualifying Faculty Member to the Department Chair.
+All applications for participation in the FVTP are available online through the Faculty and Staff Resources Forms web page.
+The Qualifying Faculty Member must submit the form to the Department Chair during the Election Period (usually in October).
 Applications are subject to the approval of the Dean of the College and the Provost and are subject to yearly budget restrictions.
 While the University will endeavor to accommodate the desire of a Qualifying Faculty Member to participate in the FVTP, the University cannot guarantee that every application to participate in the FVTP will be approved and consideration will be given to Qualifying Faculty Members who have the highest number of years plus service when prioritizing candidates.